funky81/pimatic-ipcamera/README.md

     cameraUrl : url that direct to your http mjpeg server (should include all, include path to file) filename : location of local filename, will be represent inside of your img folder in pimatic-mobile-frontend/public/img refresh : time taken in seconds
+    width : max width of the snapshot that is being showed Height : max height of the snapshot that is being showed

 Version History
 ---------------